FrenzyComs/revite/README.md

 ## Description

-This is the web client for Revolt, which is also available live at [app.transfem.pp.ua](https://app.transfem.pp.ua).
+This is the web client for , which is also available live at [app.transfem.pp.ua](https://app.transfem.pp.ua).

 ## Pending Rewrite